God blessed the seventh day and sanctified it. [Gen. 2:2].

 Shabbat, a day of peace, a day of prayer, a day of greeting.
 Come join us on Friday evenings, as we welcome the Sabbath Bride, or on Saturday mornings, for study and prayer.
 Temple Etz Chaim offers a variety of Shabbat experiences.
 Led by Rabbi Averbach, our services are infused with music, spirituality and will bring joy to heart, mind and soul.

-You may listen to and learn melodies for many of the Erev Shabbat prayers at our at our Education section of this website (Music at Temple Etz Chaim).
+You may listen to and learn melodies for many of the Shabbat Prayers here.

 In addition to our traditional Friday evening Shabbat services, we offer several alternative services throughout the month.
-Please check our TEC calendar (add link) for dates:
+Please check our TEC Calendar for dates:

-Religious School Family Services enhance the Shabbat experience for families with children in grades K, 1 and 2.
+Religious School Family Services Enhance the Shabbat experience for families with children in elementary and middle school.
 These family services, led by our Religious School staff and the Rabbi, emphasize family participation.
 Please check your Religious School calendar for the dates of these services.

-Shabbat Dinners are a wonderful way to start your Shabbat.
+Shabbat Dinners Several times a year, we delight in hosting dinners for the community.
+They are a wonderful way to start your Shabbat.
 Bring your family for Kiddush, Motzi and dinner.
 Enjoy a delicious Shabbat meal and stay for services later in the evening.
 Shabbat dinners are offered on many Friday evenings.
 Some Shabbat dinners are associated with special school events.
-BEGINNING FRIDAY, FEB.
-26, 2021: Temple Etz Chaim will offer Shabbat Dinners-to-Go.
+Recently, Temple Etz Chaim is offering Shabbat Dinners-to-Go.
 Please click here for more information.

 Congregational Service In-Person and Online starts at 9:30 am every Saturday morning.
 Conducted by Rabbi Averbach, our Shabbat morning services will carry you into a peaceful week.